 A regular market for our common stock may not be sustained in the future.
-The OTCQB is an inter-dealer, over-the-counter market that provides significantly less liquidity than the NASDAQ Capital Market.
+The OTCQB is an inter-dealer, over-the-counter market that provides significantly less liquidity than the Nasdaq Capital Market.
 Quotes for stocks included on the OTCQB are not listed in the financial sections of newspapers.
 As such, investors and potential investors may find it difficult to obtain accurate stock price quotations, and holders of our common stock may be unable to resell their securities at or near their original offering price or at any price.
 Market prices for our common stock will be influenced by a number of factors, including:

-• the issuance of new equity securities pursuant to a future offering;

-- change in interest rates; - competitive development, including announcements by competitors of new products or services or significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments; - variations in quarterly operating results; - change in financial estimates by securities analysts; - the depth and liquidity of the market for our common stock; - the issuance of new equity securities pursuant to a future offering; - change in interest rates; - · investor perceptions of our company and medical device industry generally; and - general economic and other national conditions.
+- the issuance of new equity securities pursuant to a future offering; - change in interest rates; - competitive development, including announcements by competitors of new products or services or significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments; - variations in quarterly operating results; - change in financial estimates by securities analysts; - the depth and liquidity of the market for our common stock; - · investor perceptions of our company and medical device industry generally; and - general economic and other national conditions.